Gregory McKnight: Trial

-Kathryn McKnight was released from custody once police ruled out her involvement in the homicides.
+McKnight's wife, Kathryn, was released from custody once police ruled out her involvement in the homicides.
 Shortly before Gregory McKnight's trial, three locals trespassed on his former property and reportedly stole a few items.
 The trespassers, Rosalee Jackson, Kenneth R. Jackson, and Jeffrey A. Jackson, were each indicted on a misdemeanor count of criminal trespassing and theft.

 Since McKnight's trial was due to occur in Vinton County, which held around 13,000 residents, Ohio judge Jeffrey Simmons briefly ruled out the death penalty in the trial due to Vinton County lacking enough money to guarantee McKnight a fair trial.
 The trial nevertheless proceeded on October 1, 2002.
 Despite the argument about the cost of a fair trial, McKnight still faced a death sentence if convicted.
 To convince the jury of McKnight's guilt, prosecutors collected items previously seized from his residence; a shovel, a brush cutter, an axe, and a hunting knife were compared to marks of Julious' bones, but the shovel was ruled out, and the other items were inconclusive.
 Due to uncertainty over how Julious was killed, prosecutors decided not to seek the death penalty for his murder.
 They did seek the death penalty for Murray's murder since they knew he had shot her once in the head.

 At the end of the trial, after less than an hour of deliberating, McKnight was convicted of all charges: murder, aggravated murder, kidnapping, aggravated robbery, receiving stolen property, and complicity.
 The jury sentenced him to death for the aggravated murder charge, life imprisonment for the murder charge, ten years for the kidnapping charge, eight years for the complicity charge, and years for receiving stolen property.

 McKnight arrived on Ohio's death row following his sentencing.
 In 2015, McKnight volunteered for execution, saying he wanted to die for his crimes.
 He later recanted that statement.